jchristn/DatabaseWrapper/README.md

 ```

 ## Other Notes
-MySQL does not like to return updated rows.
+- MySQL does not like to return updated rows.
 Sorry about that.
 I thought about making the UPDATE clause require that you supply the ID field and the ID value so that I could retrieve it after the fact, but that approach is just too limiting.
+- Cleansing of strings in PostgreSQL uses the dollar-quote style.
+Fieldnames are always encapsulated in double-quotes for PostgreSQL.

 ## Running in Mono
 There should be no issues running in Mono, however, this has not (yet) been tested.